Theosophy and literature: Theosophists as fiction writers

 According to French, Theosophy has contributed much to the expansion of occultism in fiction.
 Not only were Theosophists writing occult fiction, but many professional authors who were prone to mysticism joined the Theosophical Society.
-Russian literary scholar Anatoly Britikov wrote that "Theosophical myth is beautiful and poetic" because its authors had an "extraordinary talent for fiction", and borrowed their ideas from works of "high literary value."
+Russian literary scholar Anatoly Britikov wrote that the "Theosophical myth is beautiful and poetic" because its authors had an "extraordinary talent for fiction", and borrowed their ideas from works of "high literary value."

 In John Clute's opinion, Blavatsky's own fiction, most of which was published in 1892 in the collection Nightmare Tales, is "unimportant".
 (Note: Almost all of her stories are about psychic phenomena, karma, reincarnation, and secrets.)
 However, her main philosophical works, Isis Unveiled and The Secret Doctrine, can be considered as rich sources that contain "much raw material for creators of fantasy worlds".
 He wrote that in its content, supported by an attendant entourage that intensifies its effect, Theosophy is a "sacred drama, a romance, a secret history" of the world.
 Those whose souls are "sufficiently evolved to understand that drama know the tale is enacted in another place, beyond the threshold... within a land exempt from secular accident."
 (Note: Russian literary critic Zinaida Vengerova complimented Blavatsky as an artist of the word, although she considered only her Russian publications.)

 In Prof. Antoine Faivre's opinion, Ghost Land, or Researches into the Mysteries of Occultism by Emma Hardinge Britten, one of the founders of the Theosophical movement, is "one of the principal works of fiction inspired by the occultist current".

 Mabel Collins, (Note: "An important but shadowy figure in the Theosophical Society during the latter part of the nineteenth century.") who helped Blavatsky edit the Theosophical journal Lucifer in London, wrote a book entitled The Blossom and the Fruit: A True Story of a Black Magician (1889).
 According to EOP the book demonstrated her growing interest in metaphysics and occultism.
 After leaving editorial work, however, she published several books (Note: In particular, Morial the Mahatma, or The Black Master of Tibet (1892)) that parodied Blavatsky and her Masters.